Residency Certificates for EU nationals

 Certificado de Registro de Ciudadano de la Unión Europea

-If you are a national of an EU member or a national of other States party to the Agreement on the European Economic Area, or Switzerland, and you stay more than 3 months in Spain, you must apply for a Registration Certificate as an EU Resident (“Certificado de Registro de Ciudadano de la Unión Europea” in Spanish).
+If you are a national of an EU member or a national of other States party to the Agreement on the European Economic Area, or Switzerland, and you stay more than 90 days in any 180-day period, you must apply for a Registration Certificate as an EU Resident (“Certificado de Registro de Ciudadano de la Unión Europea” in Spanish).
 This is the prescribed procedure to make your residency in Spain fully legal, and it will open the door to a number of rights and services.

 In order to qualify for this certificate, and since 10 July 2012 when the Spanish government introduced new residency requirements for all EU citizens, you will be required prove that you have sufficient financial resources and that you have your health assistance covered by public or private sources in Spain (Social Security or private medical insurance).

-Please note that we only provide this service, with the fees quoted above, for residents in the towns of Fuengirola and Mijas.
+Please note that we only provide this service, with the fees quoted above, for residents in the towns of Fuengirola, Mijas and Benalmádena.
 If you live in another town within the province of Malaga, please contact us and we will inform you if we can assist with your application.

 Finally, please note that if you are not going to stay more than 3 months per year in Spain, but you own a property here or you are going to buy one, you will not need to apply for residency in Spain but for a NIE number